Federico-O-5bits/flimlabs.github.io/products/flim-studio/index.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+#### Save experiment/configuration

+Click on the save icon placed at the top-right corner of the view to save the experiment or the experiment configuation.
+You'll be able to retrieve the saves in the Home section under the "Last experiment saved" and "Last configuration used" voices.

 ### Data analysis

 After completing data acquisition (Acquisition mode), or upon loading a saved experiment (View mode) you can start analyzing the experiment records using the data visualization tools provided by FLIM STUDIO. (**Reconstructed image section [1]**, **TCSPC histogramm [2]**, **Phasor plot and GMM (AI) [3]**)